 Area searches that covered the entire Subject Lands were employed during all surveys.
 This included walking the Winter Waterfowl Survey route.
 While no two surveys followed the same route, complete coverage was ensured during all visits.
 Observations were made with Ziess 10X50 Trinovid binoculars.
 All species of birds observed and heard were recorded, making an effort to avoid double counting (LPBO 2005).
 When visible diurnal migration was observed over the Subject Lands, it was noted for the particular species.
-Any evidence of breeding, if observed, was recorded during site visits.
+Evidence of breeding was recorded during all visits.
 Each survey required 3 hrs to 3.5 hrs; surveys were conducted from March 21 to May 29, 2017, occurring approximately every 10 days.